 In addition to the manufacturing industry, Sedgwick County is engaged in a variety of additional industry sectors, including retail, arts and entertainment, and food services.
-Comprising 18.7 percent of all employment opportunities, the service industry is the largest single category industry in the County.
+Comprising 18.6 percent of all employment opportunities, the service industry is the largest single category industry in the County.
 Additionally, several categories comprise the "other" category, including wholesale trade, transportation, warehousing, as well as various others.

 Source: Center for Economic Development and Economic Research, not seasonally adjusted.
-Does not total 100% due to rounding.